RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - The Parliament shall, subject to this Constitution, have power to make laws ... with respect to ... the acquisition of property on just terms from any State or person for any purpose in respect of which the Parliament has power to make laws
     - Rights conferred
       - an enabling provision as it confers legislative power on the Commonwealth Parliament to compulsorily acquire property for certain purposes.
-      - can only be acquired “on just terms”.
+      - can only be acquired "on just terms".
         - one is entitled to just terms as compensation for that acquisition.
-      - one is not constitutionally entitled to just terms if one agrees to sell one’s property for a poor price.
+      - one is not constitutionally entitled to just terms if one agrees to sell one's property for a poor price.
         - John Cooke v Commonwealth (1924) 34 CLR 269 at 282
       - Only binds the CTH
   - Minister for the Army v Dalziel (1944) 68 CLR 26
-    - Starke J stated (at 290) that property included “every species of valuable right and interest including real and personal property, incorporeal hereditaments def, such as rents and services, rights of way, rights of profit or use in land of another, and choses in action”.
+    - Starke J stated (at 290) that property included "every species of valuable right and interest including real and personal property, incorporeal hereditaments def, such as rents and services, rights of way, rights of profit or use in land of another, and choses in action".
-  - “acquisition” does not have to be by the Commonwealth directly, though it must be effected by a law of the Commonwealth.
+  - "acquisition" does not have to be by the Commonwealth directly, though it must be effected by a law of the Commonwealth.
     - PJ Magennis v Commonwealth (1949) 80 CLR 382, where the relevant acquisition was made by the State of New South Wales under a Commonwealth law (a grants Act enacted under s 96) (see [10.35]
-    - confirmed in Smith v ANL Ltd (2000) 204 CLR 493 where argument had been devoted to whether the beneficiary of the alleged acquisition, ANL Ltd, was “the Commonwealth or an emanation of it”:
+    - confirmed in Smith v ANL Ltd (2000) 204 CLR 493 where argument had been devoted to whether the beneficiary of the alleged acquisition, ANL Ltd, was "the Commonwealth or an emanation of it":
-      - the Court did not decide this issue as s 51(xxxi) “is not confined in its operation to acquisitions by the Commonwealth itself” (Callinan J at 556-557)
+      - the Court did not decide this issue as s 51(xxxi) "is not confined in its operation to acquisitions by the Commonwealth itself" (Callinan J at 556-557)
   - Acquisition vs deprivation: What needs to be acquired?
     -  Bank Nationalisation case (1948) 76 CLR
-      - The objective of the Act was to facilitate the transfer of the entire private banking business to the Commonwealth Bank and “nationalise” the industry.
+      - The objective of the Act was to facilitate the transfer of the entire private banking business to the Commonwealth Bank and "nationalise" the industry.
       - The validity of Div 3 was challenged.
-      - The High Court unanimously found that Div 3 breached s 51(xxxi) as it amounted to the compulsory transfer of “effective” if not legal control over property.
+      - The High Court unanimously found that Div 3 breached s 51(xxxi) as it amounted to the compulsory transfer of "effective" if not legal control over property.
       - Division 3 permitted the nominated directors to sell the businesses at a below-market price, so it contravened s 51(xxxi)
     - Commonwealth v Tasmania (Tasmanian Dam case) (1983) 158 CLR
-      - The Commonwealth legislation restricted the State’s use of its own land without the Commonwealth consent to such an extent that it effected an acquisition of that land by the Commonwealth.
+      - The Commonwealth legislation restricted the State's use of its own land without the Commonwealth consent to such an extent that it effected an acquisition of that land by the Commonwealth.
         - Only four Justices considered this argument in Tasmanian Dam, of which three found no breach of s 51(xxxi)
-        - Deane J differed from the other three Justices in that he was willing to interpret the acquisition by the Commonwealth of the benefit of substantial control over the relevant property as amounting to a “proprietary interest”.
+        - Deane J differed from the other three Justices in that he was willing to interpret the acquisition by the Commonwealth of the benefit of substantial control over the relevant property as amounting to a "proprietary interest".
     - Newcrest Mining (WA) Ltd v Commonwealth (1997) 190 CLR 51
-      - Expanded “aquisition” definition - broader
+      - Expanded "aquisition" definition - broader
 ## Week 11: Implied Freedom of Political Communication - SEE LECT NOTES

 - Source of the freedom
   - Implied freedom of political communication
     - Australian Capital Television v Commonwealth (1992) 177 CLR 106 and Nationwide News v Wills (1992) 177 CLR
       - High Court introduced an implied freedom of political communication
-      - the Constitution gives effect to the institution of “representative government” only to the extent that the text and structure of the Constitution establish it.
+      - the Constitution gives effect to the institution of "representative government" only to the extent that the text and structure of the Constitution establish it.
     - Lange v Australian Broadcasting Corporation (1997) 189 CLR 520
       - a unanimous court affirmed the recognition of an implied freedom of political communication, identified the appropriate line of reasoning as to its source and clarified its nature, scope of operation, content and limits
 - The Scope of the freedom